soliantconsulting/fm-data-api-client/README.md

 ## Requirements

  - Node 0.12+
- - node-fetch version 2.6 or higher
- - Optionally @js-joda/core 3.0 or higher, when using the `DateUtils` helper.
+ - @js-joda/core 3.0 or higher

 ## Connecting to a server